CALCIUM OXALATE UROLITHIASIS IN A

 Urinalysis is also necessary.
 There is no

-not advised.
-If you review the blood test
+this case is not advised.
+If you review the

 The owner feeds home-cooked food, so the